IntEL4CoRo/jupyter-ros2/README.md

 Recommended to start with docker-compose if having many custom configurations Example: [docker-compose.yml](./docker-compose.yml).

-## Create ROS2 environment for existing project
+## Create your ROS2 application live demo

-You can start a ROS2 project from scratch with this template repository, or build your own ROS2 environment based on this image, all you need is to create a `Dockerfile` under the root path or directory `binder/` in your git repository.
-Extending the image `intel4coro/jupyter-ros2:humble-py3.10` instead of modifying the it can save a huge amount of time from installing software dependencies.
+You can start a ROS2 project from scratch with this template repository, or create your own ROS2 environment by extending the image `intel4coro/jupyter-ros2:humble-py3.10`, all you need is to create a `Dockerfile` under the root path or directory `binder/` in your git repository.
+Extending the pre-built image can save a huge amount of time from installing software dependencies.

 ### Dockerfile Example